Ranatunge Karunananda

-Ranatunge Karunananda (21 May 1936 – 15 December 1974) was a Sri Lankan athlete.
-He was a long distance runner and represented Sri Lanka during the 1960s and 70s.
-He is widely regarded as the most spirited loser in the history of the Olympic Games, for what he accomplished at the 1964 Summer Olympics in Tokyo.
+Ranatunge Koralage Jayasekara Karunananda (21 May 1936 – 15 December 1974) was a Sri Lankan athlete.
+He was a long distance runner and represented the country during the 1960s and 1970s.
+Karunananda competed in the 10,000 meter race last at the 1964 Summer Olympics in Tokyo.

+Early life

+Karunananda was born in Ampitiya on May 21st, 1936.
+He attended primary school at Jinaraja Boys College in Gampola, and then attended Berrewaerts College in Ampitiya.
+In 1961, Karunananda enlisted in the Ceylonese Army and served in the First Engineers Regiment.

 1964 Olympics

-Karunananda represented Ceylon (as Sri Lanka was named at the time) in the 1964 Summer Olympics Men’s 5000 meters and Men’s 10,000 meters competitions.
-In the 10,000 meter race, Karunananda was soon overtaken by the leading athletes and was lapped four times when the winner, Billy Mills of the United States, broke the tape to finish the race.
+Karunananda represented Ceylon in the 1964 Summer Olympics Men’s 5000 meters and Men’s 10,000 meters competitions.
+In the 10,000 meter race, Karunananda was soon overtaken by the leading athletes and was lapped a total of four times until the winner of the race, Billy Mills of the United States, broke the tape to finish the race.
 Karunananda continued to run after the others had finished the race.
-Spectators first started to jeer at him.
-But when he came around a second time, there was silence.
-Finally he finished the race amid cheers and applause.
+At first, spectators started to jeer at him, but when he eventually finished the race, he was met with cheers and applause.

+Two days later, Karunananda finished second from last in the heats of the 5000 meters, well behind the other runners but a minute ahead of Nguyễn Văn Lý from South Vietnam.

 Legacy

 Japanese reporter Haruo Suzuki was one of the first reporters to have an interview with Karunananda following the race.
-Instantly, Japanese media started to acclaim Karunananda as a hero.
+Instantly, Japanese media started to portray Karunananda as a hero.
 When questioned, Karunananda told reporters: "The Olympic spirit is not to win, but to take part.
 So I came here.
-I took part in the 10,000 metres and completed my rounds."
+I took part in the 10,000 meters and completed my rounds."

+He was flooded with small gifts which Japanese fans usually send to their heroes.
+The Olympic Village post office asked him to come down and collect his mail because the sack was too big for them to deliver.
+"I saw you on television running all one and I couldn't keep back my tears", a letter from a young housewife said.
+"I felt I was feeling for the first time the true Olympic spirit".

 Karunananda's Olympic story has been entered into Japanese school textbooks titled 'Uniform Number 67', 'Bottom Ranked Hero'.

 Death

-In 1974, Karunananda had been offered a job in Japan in appreciation of his deed.
-A few days before leaving Sri Lanka, however, Karunananda mysteriously died, drowning in the Namal Oya tank.
-Some theories say that he just disappeared.
-Karunananda’s wife suffered a mental breakdown following her husband’s death and the family was forced onto the streets.
+Karunananda was invited to Japan in January 1975, but died drowning in the Namal Oya reservoir in Ampara two weeks before.
+His wife suffered a mental breakdown following her husband’s death and the family was forced onto the streets.
 Later, one of the relatives offered to fund and take care of his family.
 The Sri Lankan government did not acknowledge his legacy or look after his family.